Changing Employees from Salaried to Hourly

-- Since salaried workers will now be entitled to overtime after working above 40 hours per week, feasibly an employer could switch newly eligible salaried workers to become non-exempt hourly employees, and assign them an hourly rate.
+- Since salaried workers will now be entitled to overtime after working above 40 hours per week, feasibly an employer could switch newly eligible salaried workers to become non-exempt hourly employees and assign them an hourly rate.

 Should you pursue a course of action that requires transitioning salaried workers to become hourly workers, it’s important to know that your employees may not respond positively to the status change, and may also realize that they have been given a pay cut, so to speak.
-However, all hourly employees must comply with hour and wage laws that now affect them.
-Here are the time tracking must’s for hourly employees:
+However, all hourly employees must comply with an hour and wage laws that now affect them.
+Here is the time tracking must’s for hourly employees:

 - Must clock in and out of work.
 Time tracking is required for hourly employees.